Sijjin (film series): Originals

-Hicran and Adnan are happily married with their 1 year old child.
+The second film was about Hicran and Adnan, a happily married couple with their 1-year-old child.
 On the first birthday, Birol was squashed under a huge cupboard while Hicran was in the kitchen.
-After the three months later, in the cemetery, Hicran was alone crying over his child tomb.
-Then she spotted that two women in black are watching her.At home, Adnan accused her for being unresponsible mother and he will not be able to forgive her.
-Everyday Hicran washed the dead child clothes and dried it as she thinks he is alive.
-A friend of Hicran has pity on her and tell her to meet Abdullah Hodjah but she refuses.
-Hicran is troubled by the women who seemed to be evils and she decided to go to Hodjah once.
-Hodjah said that her son is in Heaven with the angels and she has been trap in a bad spell which has a link with her aunts.
+Three months later, in the cemetery, Hicran was alone crying over her child’s grave.
+Then she spotted two women in black watching her.
+At home, Adnan accused her of being an irresponsible mother, and he will not be able to forgive her.
+Every day, Hicran washed the dead child’s clothes and dried them, as she thinks he is alive.
+A friend of Hicran has pity on her and tells her to meet Abdullah Hodjah, but she refuses.
+Hicran is troubled by the women who seemed to be evil, and she decided to go to Hodjah at once.
+Hodjah said that her son is in Heaven with the angels, and she has been trapped in a bad spell which has a link with her aunt.
 Hicran goes to her mother's house to enquire about her aunt.
-Hicran's mother narrates her that she had a sister whose husband was a gambler and he had killed his daughters brutally.
-There, Hicran stays and told her grandmother that she missed Birol so much.
+Hicran's mother narrates her that she had a sister whose husband was a gambler, and he had killed his daughters brutally.
+Hicran stays and tells her grandmother that she missed Birol so much.
 The next day, Hicran goes to the aunt's village to know more.
-Adnan killed himself in the loss of Birol at his tomb.
-Inside the aunt's house, she found an old doll which she kept it.
-Hicran went to her mother again and asked the aunt's photographs.
-Hicran returned at home and searched for Adnan but didn't find him.
-Worried, she goes to Adnan's workplace to meet him but his colleague say that he had not come to work for a while.

-Hicran give Hodjah the old doll then he finds that a chit inside in it wrote an evil spell.
+Adnan killed himself in the loss of Birol at his grave.
+Inside the aunt's house, she found an old doll which she kept.
+Hicran went to her mother again and asked for the aunt's photographs.
+Hicran returns home and searches for Adnan but didn't find him.
+Worried, she goes to Adnan's workplace to meet him, but his colleague says that he had not come to work for a while.
+Hicran give Hodjah the old doll, inside which he finds a chit inside with an evil spell written on it.
 Hodjah said that there's someone who had summoned a demon to destroy her family.

-To know the truth, Hicran went to her mother and found her grandmother sit on sofa.
-She revealed that Necmiye is jealous of her sister zehra.
+To know the truth, Hicran went to her mother and found her grandmother sitting on the sofa.
+She revealed that Necmiye is jealous of her sister Zehra.
 Zehra is happy with her loving husband Ramazan and her two beautiful daughters - aged nine and four.
 Ramazan wants a son who can protect his daughters.
-When Necmiye found out, she told her sister that her mother in law can help them.
-The mother in law take a chit, put in the doll and stitches it 41 times.
-She said them rest assured.
+When Necmiye found out, she told her sister that her mother-in-law can help them.
+The mother-in-law took a chit, put it in the doll and stitched it 41 times.
+She said they could rest assured.
 They were eager for it.

-After some days, Ramazan murdered her daughters with an axe by blindfold them.
-Then he tried to kill Zehra while she was praying, but he cannot.
-He put disel and burn himself in front of his wife.
-Zehra gave birth seven months later to Hicran which Necmiye and her mother in law help her.
+After some days, Ramazan murdered her daughters with an axe.
+Then he tried to kill Zehra while she was praying, but was unable to do so.
+He put diesel fuel on himself and burned himself in front of his wife.
+Zehra gave birth seven months later to Hicran with Necmiye and her mother-in-law helping her.
 Necmiye stole Hicran from her because she was sterile.
 Soon after delivering, Necmiye killed Zehra by suffocation.
-Hicran found Necmiye died in her room by being possessed.
+Hicran found Necmiye dead in her room from being possessed.